KvCgRv/FPI-Det/README.md

 ## Dataset Overview

 ![MoPho-Det Example Image](/fpi_main_pic.png)
-We are pleased to announce the open sourcing of the **MoPho-Det** dataset.
+We are pleased to announce the open sourcing of the **FPI-Det** dataset.
 This dataset is specifically designed for detecting mobile phone usage behavior from surveillance perspectives.

 - **Total Number of Images**: 22,879
 - **Total Number of Annotations**: 39,534